 - Book early.
-There are limited numbers allowing on the island each day to keep crowds manageable so dates can sell out weeks in advance.
+There are limited numbers allowed on the island each day to keep crowds manageable so dates can sell out weeks in advance.
 Book your trip as soon as you possibly can to ensure you get the date you want.

 - Missed out?
 Keep checking, The NPS offers a pretty good refund policy meaning you can cancel free of charge up to 24 hours out from the booking.
-Peoples plans change and slots do become available nearer the date.
-So check regularly to see if anything opens up.
-Even after 24 hours the NPS will still try and re sell tickets so they may still become available if someone cancels!
+People’s plans change and slots do become available nearer the date, so check regularly to see if anything opens up.
+Even after 24 hours, the NPS will still try and re-sell tickets so they may still become available if someone cancels!

 Have Your Say